CSCfi/scalable-python/Doc/faq/extending.rst

    attr = PyObject_GetAttrString(module, "<attrname>");

-Calling :cfunc:`PyObject_SetAttrString` to assign to variables in the module also works.
+Calling :c:func:`PyObject_SetAttrString` to assign to variables in the module also works.